2024-2025 Catalog

 Upon successful submission, an email confirming your registration, or advising the processing time, or notifying you of any problems will be sent to your BCC Student email.

-For assistance in completing the online Remote Registration form, please contact The One Stop Registration Area (Room OS-110) in the Pitkin Education Center, 400 Paramus Road, Paramus, NJ 07652 or email visitor@bergen.edu.
+For assistance in completing the online Remote Registration form, contact Registration/One Stop, Room OS-102, in the Pitkin Education Center, 400 Paramus Road, Paramus, NJ 07652 or email visitor@bergen.edu.

 4. Pay for classes upon completion of registration.
 Detailed payment deadlines information can be found at https://bergen.edu/bursar/payment-deadlines/.